 As you can imagine, a mountain provides challenges to wheelchair users.
 Luckily there are ways for people with lesser mobility to enjoy and explore this gorgeous mountain.
 With an adapted vehicle, you can get up to approximately 6,000ft (1830 m.) while driving through stunning vineyards and picturesque villages.
 At this point, you can discover the craters and flora and fauna up close.

-“Amazing day here in Messina Italy.
+“Amazing day here in Messina, Italy.
 Mount Etna was simply breathtaking.
 And made to be so easy with All accessible transport and transfers for stops and photo opportunities was seamless by our guide and amazing driver today.
-Thank you, Mirjam for working your magic again.
-Can not recommend this lady and her business ethics seriously enough.
+Thank you, Mirjam, for working your magic again.
+I cannot recommend this lady and her business ethics seriously enough.
 You have opened up the world to us.

 So looking forward to Athens and Olympia in the coming days.”

 The Alcantara Gorge (Gole dell Alcantara) is one of the most beautiful natural sights in Sicily.
 When Mount Etna erupted, a stream of lava came in contact with water and solidified quickly.
 An earthquake then split the big piece of thick lava, resulting in the beautiful gap you can visit today.
 You find gorgeous basalt columns on both sides of the little canyon—a real must-see for nature lovers.

 The perfect place to cool off while enjoying this stunning natural phenomenon.
 A small part of the Alcantara Gorge is accessible to people with mobility issues.
 There is an elevator down to the water, so physically challenged visitors can also enjoy it.